 Change in circumstances

 If you cannot make any payments or your creditors refuse to accept lower payments, your IVA may fail.
-If this happens, the IP may allow you to consider other options.
 There may be additional fees to pay to the IP if your IVA fails.
 They can take court action to get these back from you.

 The IP is able to petition for your bankruptcy, but this will not happen in all cases.
 If your IP decides not to make you bankrupt, then your creditors can take action against you instead.
 It is very important to agree payment arrangements with each of your creditors separately to stop this happening.